ballerina-platform/ballerina-dev-website/hacktoberfest/connector-contributor-guide.md

 ## Additional Resources

 - New to Ballerina?
 Start with [Ballerina By Example](https://ballerina.io/learn/by-example/) to get familiar with the language.
-- For technical questions, ask on [StackOverflow](https://stackoverflow.com/) using the "ballerina" tag, and the team will be notified.
+- For technical questions, ask on [StackOverflow](https://stackoverflow.com/) using the [ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag, and the team will be notified.
 - Follow the [Connector Development Process](https://github.com/ballerina-platform/ballerina-library/blob/main/docs/connector-development-process.md) for a detailed guide on building connectors.
 - Review [Ballerina Best Practices](https://learn-ballerina.github.io/index.html) to write clean, efficient code.
 - Need help?
 Comment on the GitHub issue or ask in the [Ballerina Discord](https://discord.gg/ballerinalang).